|

 Freedom Calls:

-The Freedom Calls Foundation is helping families video
+The Freedom Calls Foundation is helping families video conference

-help keep this project going.
+this project going.

 Groceries

-The men and women who lay down their lives for us are terribly under
+for Families: The men and women who lay down their lives for

-paid.
-Help a family by purchasing gift certificates to the commissary.
+us are terribly under paid.
+Help a family by purchasing gift certificates

 Homes